-Four Easy Ways to Stop Bad Reading Habits
+Four Easy Ways To Stop Bad Reading Habits

 If your child has dyslexia and struggles to read, bad reading habits can be to blame.
 You don’t know where to turn.
 Everyone tells you something different while your child gets further and further behind.
 Homework battles rage.
 Grades drop.
 And your child’s self-esteem gets lower and lower.